-Exploration activities on EPL 7279 will include soil and rock sampling, geological mapping, electromagnetic and geophysical surveys, drilling and core sampling.
+Exploration activities on EPL 6663 will include soil and rock sampling, geological mapping, electromagnetic and geophysical surveys, drilling and core sampling.
 Some vegetation may be cleared to allow access tracks and working areas to be created and for the installation and development of exploration drill holes.

-Existing tracks will be used as far as reasonably practicable; in the event that new tracks are required, they will be developed by hand.
-Vegetation clearance may be required for drill access tracks, drill pads and for a driller's camp (if required).
+Existing tracks will be used as far as reasonably practical; in the event that new tracks are required they will be developed by hand or by using a bulldozer if the area is heavily bush encroached or hilly.
+Vegetation clearance shall be required for drill access tracks, drill pads and for a driller's camp (if required).
+This will also be carried out by hand or bulldozer depending on the bush thickness and the required clearance distances.

-The exploration methods on each EPL site may involve the following methods: drilling; aerial or remote sensing; ground-penetrating radar; and mineral sampling.
-Further detail of these methods is as follows.
+The exploration methods on each EPL site may involve the following methods: drilling; aerial or remote sensing; ground penetrating radar; and mineral sampling.
+Further detail of these methods are as follows.

-REMOTE SENSING AND GEOPHYSICAL SURVEYS
+- REMOTE SENSING AND GEOPHYSICAL SURVEYS

-During mineral exploration, remote sensing and geophysical surveys enable explorers to find and assess deposits without having to undertake massive exploration operations.
+During mineral exploration, remote sensing and geophysical surveys enables explorers to find and assess deposits without having to undertake massive exploration operations.
 Remote sensing may be used to map the geology and existing faults and fractures that localize the ore deposits or may be used to recognize rocks which have been hydrothermally altered.
 Remote sensing includes a number of tools and techniques including geographical information systems, radar, geographical information systems and sonar.

-GROUND PENETRATING RADAR
+- GROUND PENETRATING RADAR

-Ground-penetrating radar is likely to be the preferred method for exploration activities on the EPL.
+Ground penetrating radar is likely to be the preferred method for exploration activities on the EPL.
 This will most likely be undertaken by foot.

-ROTARY AIR BLAST (RAB) DRILLING, REVERSE CIRCULATION (RC) DRILLING AND DIAMOND DRILLING
+ROTARY AIR BLAST (RAB) DRILLING AND DIAMOND DRILLING

 Drilling to be undertaken in order to obtain drill core samples.
-The collected samples will be temporarily stored in plastic bags on-site and transported to a sample preparation laboratory at Tschudi or in Swakopmund.
+The collected samples will be temporarily stored in plastic bags on site and transported to a sample preparation laboratory in Swakopmund.

 All exploration activities will be undertaken in programmed segments.
-The number of drill holes will be determined on results obtained through the data collection during ground-penetrating radar.
-Equipment used during drilling shall include a trailer-mounted rig towed by a light vehicle.
+The number of drill holes will be determined on results obtained through the data collection during ground penetrating radar.
+Equipment used during drilling shall include an RC on trailer-mounted rig towed by a light vehicle.